-In this paper, we propose a new approach to entity recognition in Web text for addressing the challenges of entity emergence, correctness and completeness that existing approaches mainly suffer from.
+In this paper, we propose a new approach to ER for addressing the main challenges of entity correctness, completeness and emergence.
 We have experimentally shown that our approach achieves a significant improvement over the baselines.
-Our future work will integrate the proposed approach to entity recognition into an entity linking system to show that the improvement of entity recognition can also carry over to entity linking.
+Our future work will integrate our ER approach into an entity linking system to show that the improvement of ER can also carry over to the entire entity linking process.